 Day 15: Ghibrang to Nayapul (1100m/3-4hrs) - Drive to Pokhara

 Today, we descend past several villages situated on steep rocky hills to Nayapul.
 We will have lunch at Nayapul and then board a vehicle and drive to Pokhara.
 The rest of the afternoon is free to rest or relax.
 Overnight in Pokhara.

 Day 16: Drive to Kathmandu

-After breakfast drive from Pokhara to Kathmandu (200km/6-7hrs).
-Better to hold on to the left panel of the vehicle to enjoy the diverse landscape and scenery en-route.
-Upon arrival in Kathmandu, you will be transferred to your hotel.
-You can spend the evening leisurely; maybe catch up on some last-minute shopping.
-Overnight in Kathmandu
+Overnight in Kathmandu.
+After breakfast, we shall retrace our drive from Pokhara to Kathmandu (200km/6-7hrs).
+Better to hold on to the left panel of the vehicle to enjoy the diverse landscape and scenery en route.
+Upon arrival in Kathmandu, transfer to your hotel.
+You can spend the evening in leisure or maybe catch up on some last-minute souvenir shopping.
+Overnight in Kathmandu.